singh-shreya6/firebase-google-phone-signin/README.md

 7) Select: Add firebase to your project web and copy-paste the credentials you get in the index.html at the starting of your code.

 8) Next go to the public folder in your system, and copy and paste the 3 files in the repo in the public folder.
-Open terminal and type:
+Open terminal.

 9) Initialise Firebase and select the option you want to go for: firebase init